microsoft/OSPO/CONTRIBUTING.md

 # Contributing to OSPO Courses

 This is an open source project created share some of the training we've built to encourage and inclusive, empowered open source culture at Microsoft.
 We will continue to share updates and improvements  - and welcome your contributions including improvements as well.
-Some idea should you wish to contribute:
-- Translations
-- Grammatical fixes
-- Updates (this topic is always evolving, help us keep it relevant)
-- Feedback
-- Issues

 There may also be an open issue, if you see one you like - would love your help.
 Thank you!